peilun-he/PDSim/README.md

 ![](figures/SS1.png)

-For Schwartz-Smith model (Schwartz & Smith, 2000), we assume the logarithm of spot price $S_t$, is the sum of two hidden factors:
+For the Schwartz-Smith model (Schwartz & Smith, 2000), we assume the logarithm of the spot price $S_t$, is the sum of two hidden factors:
 $$\log{(S_t)} = \chi_t + \xi_t, $$
 where $\chi_t$ represent the short term fluctuation and $\xi_t$ is the long term